fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

 ## nh = 1344 (t_end = 44?)

-The resolution is multiplied by 3/2 and the hyperviscosity in decreased by 3.86.
+The resolution is multiplied by 3/2 and the hyperviscosity is decreased by 3.86.

 | N            | 10            | 20            | 40            |
 |--------------|---------------|---------------|---------------|